-Spain is a truly diverse destination for yachtsmen.
-It boasts over five thousand kilometres of coastline and numerous islands and islets.
-As islands are further apart than in Croatia, it’s best to rent the boat for at least 14 days.
+Spain is a very diverse destination from a sailor's point of view.
+It boasts more than 5,000 kilometres of coastline and a multitude of islands and islets.
+The distances between islands are greater than in Croatia, so it is ideal to charter a boat for at least 14 days.

-The Balearic Islands are enchanting, with breathtaking natural scenery, beautiful harbours and deserted beaches.
-Particularly, be sure to visit the more remote island of Formentera.
-It is untouched, stunning and accessible only by boat.
-Formentera is renowned for its white sandy beaches, azure Caribbean-like sea, and pure tranquility.
-No wonder it’s called the last Mediterranean paradise.
+The Balearic Islands are truly impressive with breathtaking natural scenery, beautiful harbours and deserted beaches.
+The more remote island of Formentera is enchanting — unspoilt, beautiful and only accessible by boat.
+Formentera is famous for its white sandy beaches, Caribbean-like azure sea and wonderful tranquillity.
+It has rightly been called the last Mediterranean paradise.

-Yachting in Spanish waters around the Canary Islands is a whole different story.
-Here you will experience particularly demanding ocean yachting.
+Sailing around the Canary Islands is a whole different story, where you can experience truly challenging ocean yachting in the Atlantic.

-Diving in the nature and marine reserve around the island Lanzarote is a truly unforgettable experience.
-It stretches from the northwest coast to the islands of La Graciosa, Montaña Clara and Alegranza.
-Fishing is prohibited here and diving is subject to a special permit.
+Diving in the nature and marine reserve off Lanzarote is an unforgettable experience.
+It consists of part of the north-west coast and the islands of La Graciosa, Montaña Clara and Alegranza.
+Fishing is forbidden here and scuba-diving is subject to a special permit.

 Spain will really captivate you and there's no more beautiful and adventurous a way than exploring it on a yacht.